 The risk of an accidental nuclear war exists above all, if an early warning system reports a missile attack in a crisis situation and if further events occur in a chronological context that can be put in relation to the warning message.
 The aspects described below will significantly increase the risk of an accidental nuclear war in the future.

 Climate change will probably lead to different regions becoming uninhabitable and thus causing more climate refugees.
-This may affect more than 500 million people by the middle of this century.
 The available habitat is becoming smaller, important resources such as water are becoming scarcer.
 As a result, political crises and possibly even armed conflicts will become more frequent in the future.
 As a result, missile attack reports will become much more dangerous.
 The increased risk of a nuclear war due to climate change has also been taken into account in the nuclear war clock since 2007.

 Cyber attacks can create dangerous and unpredictable interactions with early warning systems and nuclear forces, significantly increasing the risk of accidental nuclear war.
 So far, there is little experience of possible cyber war processes.
 Cyber attacks are regarded as covert operations, war and peace are not clearly separated and may not be distinguishable.
 Military and civilian means can be combined and military and civilian targets can be attacked.
 A cyber war is probably difficult to control.
 It will also be difficult to limit a cyber war to individual states.
 Hacker groups that cannot be controlled by their states could interfere.
 The source of an attack can often not be determined.
 Although an attack can provide clues to its originator, it can also be deliberately misguided.
 There is the threat of an intensification of mutual attacks, which lead to an escalation spiral and can no longer be controlled by any side.